What is a Graduate Quantity Surveyor?

 We are always pushing boundaries to improve our services to our clients and candidates.
 So taking pride in what we do is ranked extremely high.
 Find out more about the services we can provide for you to help you find your next Graduate Quantity Surveyor job.

-Norwich is a city in Norfolk and is situated 100 miles northeast of London.
-Norwich is the largest city in East Anglia with an estimated population of 143,153 as of 2019.
-Norwich has seen numerous large scale construction projects over the past couple of years and has multiple large constructions projects in the pipeline, such as:
+Dusseldorf is the largest city in the German Low Franconian dialect.
+Dusseldorf has an estimated population of 620,523 and covers an area of 83.94 square miles.
+Dusseldorf has seen numerous large scale construction projects over the past couple of years and has multiple large constructions projects in the pipeline, including;

 Looking for a new construction job?